 Top tips to care for a sensitive scalp

-- Avoid harsh shampoo products – try our Sensitive Scalp Shampoo – it has no colourings and minimal fragrances to keep it kind to skin.
-Plus, it’sa pH-balanced formula so you can use it every day.
+- Avoid harsh shampoo products – try our Purely Gentle shampoo – it has no colorings and minimal fragrances to keep it kind to skin.
+Plus, it’s a pH-balanced formula so you can use it every day.

 - Wash your hair in warm waterbut avoid water that’s too hot, as this can irritate the skin on your scalp.